-1 of 130 – Sometimes a few filters will do.
-One of my clients was in the process of creating a coffee table book from a backlog of her folio.
-Her photos were great but she lacked the advanced skills to bring them to full potential.
+Her photos were great, but she lacked the advanced skills to bring them to their full potential.
 Basic enhancements like this make a real difference but may only take a few selective filters/masks and 10-15 minutes.
-Since the client also owned Photoshop and had an interest in the process, I provided the files with layers.
-This enabled her to see exactly what was done at each stage.
-It’s worth noting that I do offer training in many of the leading design programs including Photoshop.
+Since the client also owned Photoshop and was interested in the process, I provided the files with layers.